Hovercraft: Basic calculations

-Using the SR.N6 as a worked example with rounded values W = 107 kN, A = 140 m², C = 50 m, and P = 780 kW, h equates to ~0.57 m with this formula, or ~0.29 m if it is assumed that half the engine's power is used for propulsion.
+Using the SR.N6 as a worked example with rounded values W = 107 kN, A = 140 m^{2}, C = 50 m, and P = 780 kW, h equates to ~0.57 m with this formula, or ~0.29 m if it is assumed that half the engine's power is used for propulsion.
 This is reasonable as best possible value but is lower in practice, because the result must be multiplied with fan efficiency and frictional losses are incurred where the air blows out when hovering.
 In addition, when hovering on water, the air cushion pressure depresses the water surface by the same amount, in this example about 765 Pa ≈ 78 mm of water.

 Once hovering, more power is required to move the craft forward against the sum of various resistances.
-In the minimum this is due to the form drag described by the drag equation and multiplied again by the forward speed v: $$P =\, \tfrac12\, \rho\, v^3\, c_{\rm d}\, A_{\rm frontal}$$ Assuming 0.3 for the drag coefficient $c_{\rm d}$ of the relatively streamlined SR.N6 and 30 m² for its frontal area, at least 115 kW are needed at its top speed of 50 kn, and this must be divided by its propeller and drive train efficiencies to get the required engine power.
+In the minimum this is due to the form drag described by the drag equation and multiplied again by the forward speed v: $$P =\, \tfrac12\, \rho\, v^3\, c_{\rm d}\, A_{\rm frontal}$$ Assuming 0.3 for the drag coefficient $c_{\rm d}$ of the relatively streamlined SR.N6 and 30 m^{2} for its frontal area, at least 115 kW are needed at its top speed of 50 kn, and this must be divided by its propeller and drive train efficiencies to get the required engine power.
 There is also some aerodynamic friction between the moving air cushion and the ground, but this is small in comparison.

 Over water there are additional resistance components.
 The water surface is depressed as from a flat solid hull and the moving depression creates water waves in a similar manner as a boat does.
 This wave drag increases with speed up to a so-called hump at a Froude number of about 0.35 and again 0.6, in deep water.
 Above this speed the wave drag decreases strongly as with planing boats.
 The SR.N6 for example could have humps at 9 and 15 kn.
 If there are natural, wind-induced waves, a hovercraft will respond with a heave characteristic and also lose more air from its cushion in the wave troughs.
 Finally, head winds and waves slapping the skirt and spray represent additional resistances.
 In all considerably more engine power is required than calculations for best conditions.